-Timber framing is no longer a hobby craft - today it is a serious building trade and timber framers have become serious businessmen and women.
+hobby craft - today it is a serious building trade and timber framers have become serious businessmen and women.
 While construction trades have been experiencing difficulty attracting and retaining young, skilled tradesmen, passionate craftsmen have been flocking to timber frame companies.
 It is not uncommon for individuals to leave stable jobs in corporate America for the romance and glamor of building with timber.

-Today there are formal TFG sponsored apprenticeship programs and training where the craft is taught.
+Today there is a formal TFG sponsored apprenticeship program and training.
+The Heartwood School is dedicated to teaching the craft of timber construction and is open to all.
 There is also no shortage of how-to books that will teach you how to build your own timber home or shed (this is not one of them).